greeffjean/User-Next-App/README.md

 ### Running E2E Tests
 Cypress will simulate a user navigating your application, this requires your Next.js server to be running.
 We recommend running your tests against your production code to more closely resemble how your application will behave.

-Run `yarn build` && `yarn start` to build your Next.js application, then run npm run `yarn cypress:open` in another terminal window to start Cypress and run your E2E testing suite.
+Run `yarn build` && `yarn start` to build your Next.js application, then run `yarn cypress:open` in another terminal window to start Cypress and run your E2E testing suite.

 Alternatively you can also run Cypress in headless mode by running `yarn cypress:test`